vhugo-lopes/Bullets-and-Ballots/README.md

 PE_panel: dataset for polling stations' electoral data in a panel structure (csv)

 Data_cleaning: R code for creating the above 4 datasets

+# FogoCruzado_Gunshot

+gunshots: cleaned dataset with the dates and coordinates of occurrences for Greater Rio de Janeiro and Recife (csv)

+Data_cleaning: R code used to create the above dataset from the data extracted from Fogo Cruzado official API

+## Raw_data
+FogoCruzado_API_Code: Jupyter Notebook file with Python code used to extract data from Fogo Cruzado's API

+ocorrencias_PE: extracted data with gunshot occurrences for Greater Recife (csv)

+ocorrencias_RJ:  extracted data with gunshot occurrences for Greater Rio de Janeiro (csv)

+# Regressions_BalanceCheck_Maps
+R code for final cleaning, crossing different data, building datasets by polling station with all relevant variables (RJ_ALL_VARIABLES.csv and PE_ALL_VARIABLES.csv), carrying out regressions from sections 5 and 6, doing balance checks, and drawing maps.

+# Descriptive Analysis
+R code for drawing figures 1, 2 and 3.

+# Discontinuity Graphs
+R code for drawing figure 4